Latent Print CertificationLatent Print Certification Home Page

 All courses accepted for credit for either a new certification or recertification application must be submitted to the LPCB for review.
 All courses must contain topics related to the latent print discipline.
 Courses which will NOT be accepted are general crime scene courses, or courses that are covered under another certification program.

-If you are a course instructor and you wish to have your course added to our list, you must provide a syllabus to the LPC Board member Tim Fayle for approval.
-The course syllabus needs to include a course overview (including course objectives, outcomes, etc.) and a course schedule, showing a breakdown of how the hours are spent/allocated for each topic.
+If you are a course instructor and you wish to have your course added to our list, you must provide a syllabus to Board Member Shannon Prince or to the LPCB Chair Tim Fayle for approval.
+The course syllabus needs to include a course overview (including course objectives, outcomes, etc.) and a course schedule, showing a breakdown of how the hours are spent / allocated for each topic.
 Internal training programs need to provide the same information.
-Please contact the Latent Print Board for the appropriate form.
+Please contact the Latent Print Certification Board for the appropriate form.

-A full list of courses accepted for LPCB credit is available here for download.
+A full list of courses accepted for LPCB credit is available on the Latent Print Certification site for download.
 This information will be updated quarterly.

 Please note that acceptance of courses for credit is NOT an endorsement of the training by the LPCB.